NikhilSaroop21/ST10040092_Nikhil_POE_Part2_PROG6212/README.md

 1. Auto-Calculator for Claim Submissions
 The system features an **Auto-Calculation** tool that computes the total payment for a submitted claim automatically:
-- Formula: `Total Payment = Hours Worked * Hourly Rate`.
+- Formula:`Total Payment = Hours Worked * Hourly Rate`.
 - Real-time Calculation: As users input their `Hours Worked` and `Hourly Rate`, the `Salary Total` field is updated automatically without requiring additional user action.
 - Error Prevention: Inline validation ensures that input fields for `Hours Worked` and `Hourly Rate` accept only numerical values, reducing the chances of calculation errors.

----

  2. HR Report Generation
 The automation feature extends to generating detailed reports for HR personnel, ensuring seamless processing and decision-making:
 Dynamic Reports: HR can generate PDF and Excel reports for all approved claims, which include details such as Lecturer Name, Hours Worked, Hourly Rate, Final Payment, and Supporting Notes.
 Accessibility: The reports can be downloaded directly from the system and are formatted for easy readability, enabling HR to process claims efficiently.

----

  3. Automatic Decline for Invalid Claims
 To maintain data integrity and align with policy guidelines, the system automatically declines claims that exceed defined thresholds:
-- **Invalid Hourly Rate**: Claims with an hourly rate greater than `500` are flagged and rejected instantly.
+- Invalid Hourly Rate: Claims with an hourly rate greater than `500` are flagged and rejected instantly.
-- **Excessive Hours Worked**: Claims with hours worked exceeding `200` are automatically declined.
+- Excessive Hours Worked: Claims with hours worked exceeding `200` are automatically declined.
-- **Real-Time Feedback**: The system notifies users of the rejection reason immediately, allowing them to correct their input and resubmit if necessary.
+- Real-Time Feedback: The system notifies users of the rejection reason immediately, allowing them to correct their input and resubmit if necessary.

----

 Benefits of Automation Features
 1. Improved Efficiency: Automation reduces the time spent on manual calculations, decision-making, and reporting.